Least Ambiguous Set-Valued Classifiers with Bounded Error Levels: Optimal procedures

 \begin{lemma}[Neyman-Pearson] Let $f$ and $g$ be two nonnegative measurable functions, then the optimizer of the problem

 is given by $C=\{f/g \ge t\}$ if there exists $t$ such that $\int_{f \ge t g} f = 1-\alpha$. \end{lemma}

 The problem given in expression \eqref{eq::opt1} is equivalent to the one studied by \cite{Lei14} for the special case of $K=2$, but we do not impose the restriction $C_1\cup C_2=\mcX$.
 This constraint leads to optimal arbitrary solutions that may not be meaningful for handling ambiguous instances, as argued in \Cref{ss:contributions}.
 Instead in \Cref{ss:null-region} we will provide more principled solutions when the initial classification regions do not cover the whole feature space.
 Moreover, the characterization provided in \Cref{thm:oracle_total} is much simpler than that given in \cite{Lei14}.
+Recently, \cite{Vovketal16} proved an equivalent result in the context of conformal prediction, where their Theorem 1 is similar to our \Cref{thm:oracle_total}.

 Although it seems reasonable to work with procedures that control the total probability of an error, in some circumstances this approach may lead to unsatisfactory classifiers.
 In particular, when one of the classes is much more prevalent than the others, the probability of properly labeling an element of the smaller classes may be quite low, and it decreases as the probability of the largest class increases.
 We illustrate this behavior with the following example.